 - How did every particular customer respond to discounts and offers?
 When you know who is more likely to react, you can spend your marketing funds exactly on these people, and get a result.

 Depending on the type of your business, you may need more data (country of residence, marital status, etc.) but we suggest you start small.
-Business intelligence consulting will help you to deal with loads of data without any problems.
+Business intelligence will help you to deal with loads of data without any problems.
 But for the first time you need to focus only on the most important information — in this way, you will test the new system.